 What proof of ID will I need to provide with my application?

 You’ll be asked to send in your passport details to SFE.
-If you don’t have a passport you can send in your birth certificate instead.
-Original documents will be returned within 4 weeks.
+If you don’t have a passport, you can send in your birth certificate instead.
+Original documents will be forwarded back to you within four weeks.

 You’ll also need to send in evidence of your earned income, such as payslips or P60 and unearned income such as a bank or building society statements or Self Assessment tax return.